The faculty and staff members for the Occupational Therapy Department are listed below.

 Dr. Donna Mann has been a practicing occupational therapist for 30 years and brings diversity of experience to the program.
 A graduate of Loma Linda University, Donna moved to the Spokane area in 1981, where she has focused on adult rehabilitation, pediatrics and industrial rehabilitation.
 She was among the first group of occupational therapists to receive board certification in pediatrics from AOTA, completed NDT training in pediatrics, and has completed certifications in therapeutic listening, Group Lifestyle Balance Coach, CHIP, and functional capacity evaluator.
 Most recently she has focused on Lifestyle Medicine as an approach to health and wellness.
 As owner and operator of a pediatric private practice for 10 years, Donna has been active in many community agencies and programs.
 Accomplishments include presenting at local, regional and national levels, numerous grant awards, and development and establishment of new programs.

 Diane Norell is a senior lecturer who teaches the mental health courses such as group process and mental health within the Department of Occupational Therapy.
-She also one of two Academic Fieldwork Coordinators for Level I and II Fieldworks.
+She is also one of two Academic Fieldwork Coordinators for Level I and II Fieldworks.
 Her interests and expertise are in mental health illnesses, group process and intervention, and multifamily psychoeducation.
 She has been a practicing occupational therapist for the past 30 years with experience in mainly mental health illnesses and rehabilitation.
 Ms. Norell received her BS in occupational therapy in 1974, from the University of North Dakota in Grand Forks, N.D., and earned her MSW degree from Eastern Washington University in 1982.
 Her leisure interests include volunteering with youth, singing, camping, hiking, and international travel.

 Dr. Bobbie Snover teaches mainly the core sciences within the Department of Occupational Therapy.
 She will be teaching the courses on Anatomy and Physiology, Neuroscience, Kinesiology and Human Occupation and Disease during the first year of the Program in preparation for the theory and practicum classes.
 She has been a practicing occupational therapist for the past 20 years with experience in rehabilitation, hand therapy, pediatrics, school systems and sensory integration.
 Additionally, Dr. Snover served in the United States Air Force as an aerospace physiologist for 20 years with experience in instructional systems, human factors research and design, and hyperbarics.
 She received her BS in Occupational Therapy in 1996 from the University of Texas Health Science Center in San Antonio and a MS degree in Physiology and Biophysics from Colorado State University.
 Dr. Snover completed her doctorate of occupational therapy at Nova Southeastern University in May 2010.

 Ms. Lee Knous joined the Occupational Therapy department as Secretary Sr. in January 2016.
 Lee has been employed in the educational administrative support arena for over 20 years and brings with her a wealth of experience, including recent experience with EWU and WSU.
 She received her BA in Gender Studies from the University of La Verne in southern California in 2011.
 Lee's interests include genealogy research and scrapbooking.
 She is active in fellowship and outreach with Genesis church in Spokane Valley and 3rd Day Riders, a local chapter of the Christian Motorcycle Association.
-Lee is married to a retired high school science teacher and has two grown daughters, one of whom is a jewelry designer and the other a published researcher in the psychological field.
+Lee is married to a retired high school science teacher and has two grown daughters, one of whom is a jewelry designer and the other an institutional research director and a published researcher in the psychological field.

 View the desktop version of this page.